 - Speaking of abortion and reproduction, I don’t think we should permanently end our pet’s ability to reproduce *unless* you gave them at least one chance.
 This is because if we required everyone to have their pets fixed, we would be causing the whole breed to go extinct, or maybe even the whole species.
 Someone once told me that they are extremely ubiquitous, and they are likely to hide in forests, so it might not happen.
 Still, we have no way to know what our pets want.
 Did they say to you, ‘I don’t want to have babies, so spay, neuter, sterilise, desex, etc me’?
 So, for that reason, we need to compromise.
 Not just on this issue, but on all of the othere issues in this list.
 Let them have at least one litter.
 Then maybe we’ll find non-sergical birth control options that have been proven to be successful in humans.
 Removing these organs may negatively affect hormone profiles, though causing osteoporosis like in humans is highly debatable.
 Remember that George Carlin said that we have already done enough as it is and tampered with nature, so why not leave it alone?
 Let’s build a statewide, nationwide, worldwide, etc network of foster pet parents and ship them to places with more room, so as to cut back on animal euthenasia simply because nobody wants them or because they run out of space.

 I think that about covers it.
 Bottom line is that I’m a liberal because I think we should take care of each other and treat our furry, feathery, scaly, etc creatures as family members rather than personal property.
-That doesn’t mean you should work 80 hours a week so your lazy neighbor can get all your money.
+That doesn’t mean that you should work 80 hours a week so your lazy neighbor can get all your money.
 It just means I don’t believe there is any scenario in which preventable suffering is an acceptable outcome as long as money is saved.

 So, I’m a liberal.